Pulling of the Pretzel" by Jan Hermansz van Bijlert (c.1597–1671)

 Today's Musings, History & Folklore

-Supposedly invented by 7th century Italian monk who created this knotted unleavened bread as a treat for children who learnt their prayers during Lent, the humble pretzel became so popular that it even figured in historical conflicts!
+Supposedly invented by a 7th century Italian monk who knotted unleavened bread as a treat for children who learnt their prayers during Lent, the humble pretzel became so popular that it even figured in historical conflicts!
 In 16th century Vienna, invading Turks had been digging tunnels under the city walls late at night in order to issue a surprise attack.
 But Viennese pretzel makers who were up late baking (to ensure fresh pretzels in the morning) heard the digging and thwarted the attack.
 The king awarded the bakers with their own coat of arms featuring a pretzel.
-To this day, many Viennese bakers still display the coat of arms outside of their shops.
-Recipe Included: Rye Twists with anise, fennel, and orange
+To this day, many Viennese bakers still display this pretzeled coat of arms outside of their shops.
+Recipe Included: Rye Twists with anise, fennel, and orange. 🥨

 April 26th is Pretzel Day, for the knotted and twisted breads and pretzels, soft and hard.